iLeafSolutionsPvtLtd/NYTNewsApp-Android/README.md

 * After the gradle sync complete, connect a physical device or use Android emulator.
 * Run the app by clicking on the play button on top bar, or by pressing ctrl+R buttons.

+### Running The Tests

+Follow the steps to get test case reports:
+* Move to test packages in Android Studio (Java test packages)
+* Select the package by right clicking, select more run option then select 'run Tests in package with coverage'
+* Test results will be shown after the executions are finished.

 # MIT License